hyl317/CS4775_FinalProject/README.md

                      Default=5
   --miscopy MISCOPY  miscopying probability.
 Default is 0.05.
   --mis              If this flag is asserted, then miscopy will be allowed.
+  --similar          If this flag is asserted, miscopying probability will be
+                     determined by log probability.
 ```

 The eigenstrat, .snp file format specification and examples can be found in [admix-simu](https://github.com/williamslab/admix-simu).